ghdi1ghdi/world-vue-map/README.md

 ## Other changes

-Resolved the problem where the overlay box was intermittently flickering.
+- Resolved the problem where the overlay box was intermittently flickering

-Enhance map legend with country flags and update styling
+- Enhanced map legend with country flags and update styling
+- Improved legend positioning to work correctly with map zoom/scale
+- Legend now only appears when mouse is over actual country territories